August 29, 2025 (9mo ago) — last updated May 24, 2026 (2d ago)

 2. Add every digit.

-3. If the result has more than one digit, add those digits together.
+3. If the result has more than one digit, add those digits together until you reach a single digit or a master number.

 Example — May 23, 1988: